red-gate/level-up-academy/web-training/TypeScript/Unit 3 - Functions/Instructions.md

 - Are any errors being produced with the current code?
 Would you expect some?
 - How can we use `assertUnreachable` to ensure an error happens here?
 Make sure the error goes away once the `processAnimal` function is complete.

+### Bonus discussion:

+Thinking about types in terms of the number of possible values again (their 'cardinality'):

+- Unions are sometimes called 'sum' types, and structs/interfaces/records called 'product' types.
+Why is this?
+- Given that `never` has a cardinality of zero, what's the implication for a type like `string | never`?

 ## Exercise 3: Optional and Overloads